Racketship01/CompleteJSCourse2022/readMe.md

       ```

 - Configuring Babel and Polyfilling

   - transpile code back to ES5 code
-  - parcel automatically ises babel to transpile our code
+  - parcel automatically uses babel to transpile our code
   - babel works with plugins and preset that can be both be configured
   - plugin --specific JS feature that we want to transpile(convert)
   - presets --a bunch of plugins bundled together and parcel will use preset that will automatically select which JS feature(plugins) should be compiled based on browser support.
 Then babel will convert all features so only browser that are barely use anymore wth the market share of less that 0.25% are not going to be supported by the transpiling with the preset